 - Martindale-Hubbell "AV" rated

-- Included in a list of "Super Lawyers" by New Jersey Monthly Magazine and Law & Politics Magazine (2010)
+- Named a "Super Lawyer" by New Jersey Monthly Magazine and Law & Politics Magazine (2010)

-- Included in a list of "Super Lawyers" in the field of Bankruptcy & Creditor/Debtor Rights by Super Lawyers Magazine (Corporate Counsel Edition) (2010)
+- Named a "Super Lawyer" in the field of Bankruptcy & Creditor/Debtor Rights by Super Lawyers Magazine (Corporate Counsel Edition) (2010)